Skip to Content

 Courtesy of MGM Resorts

-Bellagio Fountains: A Las Vegas activity idea for kids made better by the fact it is free.
-The Fountains of Bellagio dance every 15 – 30 minutes depending on the time of day.
+Bellagio Fountains: The Fountains of Bellagio are free to see and dance to a selection of songs every 15 – 30 minutes depending on the time of day.

 Bellagio Fountains pictured from above